jpommerening/buildbot/master/docs/relnotes/index.rst

 * Buildslave info is no longer available via :ref:`Interpolate` and the ``SetSlaveInfo`` buildstep has been removed.

+* The :bb:chsrc:`GitPoller` changesource now detects newly pushed branches when watching all branches with the ``branches=True`` parameter.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~